lowRISC/ibex/doc/integration.rst

+.. _core-integration:

 Core Integration
 ================

 The main module is named ``ibex_core`` and can be found in ``ibex_core.sv``.
-In the following the instantiation template is given and the parameters and interfaces are described.
+Below, the instantiation template is given and the parameters and interfaces are described.

 Instantiation Template
 ----------------------